 These are modified and faster versions of IVF.
 With GIFT, both sperm and eggs are mixed together and immediately inserted in the uterus.
 With ZIFT, a fertilized egg (zygote) is placed directly into the fallopian tube.

-Are you struggling with infertility?
+Are you struggling to understand “what is infertility” and what your treatment options are?
 Tell us your story in the comments.